Papillary and follicular thyroid cancer

 How we can help

-What are papillary and follicular thyroid cancer
+What is papillary and follicular thyroid cancer?

-The thyroid is a small gland in the front of your neck, just below your voicebox (larynx).
 The thyroid gland is part of the endocrine system.
-This system makes hormones that help control the way your body functions.
+This system makes thyroid hormones that help control the way your body functions.

-There are different types of thyroid cancer.
-Papillary and follicular thyroid cancer are called differentiated thyroid cancer (DTC).
-Papillary is more common than follicular.
 About 9 in 10 thyroid cancers (90%) are DTC.
 They are often treated in the same way.
 Most people with DTC can be cured.

 The information here is about papillary and follicular thyroid cancer.
-We also have information about medullary and anaplastic thyroid cancer.

 Related pages